 I found out I have these toxins in my body, even while leading a lifestyle where I follow most of the above recommendations.

 There are thousands of untested chemicals in everyday products.
-Our current regulation system does not protect families from harmful chemicals and their serious health consequences.
+Our current regulation system does not protect families from harmful body burden chemicals and their serious health consequences.
 We need a shift of burden from consumers, non-profits, and the government to the manufacturers who are making profits by using untested and unsafe chemicals in their products.

 The European Union has done this with their REACH legislation, passed in 2004, and we need to follow their example.
 Here are ways you can act to support changes in our legislation, regulation and management of chemicals in the U.S.